-Of the total receivables, \$nil (2008: \$60,979 thousand) are renegotiated receivables and management has assessed that these are all recoverable and no impairment has been taken.

-\$202,342 thousand (2008: \$125,855 thousand) are past due but not impaired with an average of more than 58 days.
+- \$nil (2008: \$60,979 thousands) are renegotiated receivables and management has assessed that these are all recoverable and no impairment has been taken. - \$202,342 thousands (2008: \$125,855 thousands) are past due but not impaired with an average of more than 58 days.
 These relate to a number of customers for whom there is no recent history of default and other indicators of impairment.
 Management considers that no provision is required on these balances.
-The consolidated entity does not hold any collateral over these balances.

-\$8,198 thousand (2008: \$6,989 thousand) is impaired and have been provided for.
-An allowance account has been made for estimated irrecoverable trade receivable amounts arising from the past rendering of services, determined by reference to past default experience.
+The consolidated entity does not hold any collateral over these balances. - \$8,198 thousands (2008: \$6,989 thousands) are impaired and have been provided for.
+An allowance account has been made for estimated irrecoverable trade receivable amounts arising from the past rendering of services, determined by reference to past default experience b) Movement in the allowance for doubtful debts